qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## CRAM (file format)
 Compressed Reference-oriented Alignment Map (CRAM) is a compressed columnar file format for storing biological sequences aligned to a reference sequence.
 CRAM was designed to be an efficient reference-based alternative to the Sequence Alignment Map (SAM) and Binary Alignment Map (BAM) file formats.

+## Discordant reads and cordant reads
+1) Concordant reads (Properly aligned reads)
+2) Discordant reads (improperly aligned reads: important to identify genome alteration events)

+Concordant reads: have span size within the range of expected fragment size and consistent orientation of read pairs with respect to reference.

+Discordant reads: have unexpected span size/inconsistent orientation of read pairs.

+Example:

+Concordant Reads** - R1----->Expected Mapping distance and orientation<-----R2

+Discordant reads: Discordant reads have different categories

+A) Based on mapping Distance

+R1-----> Unexpected mapping distance <-----R2
+B) Based on read orientation (Expected read orientation for Paired-end data should be R1 (Forward) R2 (Reverse): FR orientation, but in case of discordant reads, orientations are either FF or RR)

+R1-----> R2-----> [FF orientation]

+R1<----- R2<---- [RR orientation]

 ## Enhancer
 An enhancer is a short (50–1500 bp) region of DNA that can be bound by proteins (activators) to increase the likelihood that transcription of a particular gene will occur.
 They can be located up to 1 Mbp (1,000,000 bp) away from the gene, upstream or downstream from the start site.
 Enhancers are found mostly in the intergenic and intronic regions, while a few enhancers have been found within exons.